 The Club Today

 The AWCA takes these changes in stride.
 We arm newcomers with tools to decipher this thrilling and ever growing city.
 Our list of activities constantly alters to meet the demands of the current members.
-While we travel the city to meet at real (and dare we say fabulous) locations, we also meet on AWCA’s updated website, our “virtual clubhouse," and club Facebook pages, which keep us connected in between.
+While we travel the city to meet at real (and dare we say fabulous) locations, we also meet on AWCA’s updated website, our “virtual clubhouse," club Facebook pages and Instagram, which keep us connected in between.

 While we have fun together, the AWCA also looks outward.
-Last year AWCA reached out to invite our Amsterdam neighbors to our Winter Ball, having a great time and earning a whopping 18,000 euro for the Blijf Groep’s Oranje Huis, a local charity combating domestic violence.
-We danced on the Dam for One Billion Rising and packed backpacks for children in need.
+We danced in Rembrandtplein for One Billion Rising, cooked monthly for the homeless and packed backpacks for children in need.
 And further afield, our membership in the Federation of American Women’s Club’s Overseas (FAWCO) means we have the power to effect change as our combined voice with women around the globe reaches both to Washington and to the U.N.

 The AWCA has become the amazing, vibrant, strong club it is today because of the strength of its members, past and present.
 While times change, and our world changes, the bonds of women and friendship do not.
 We still come together for support in times of need, we celebrate together in times of joy, we learn from one another, we forge bonds, and together we embrace this wonderful country we now, for a brief period or for forever, call home.